mjwowpa/HybridAppAzureStack/README.md

 - Deploy an SpreeCommerce resource from the Azure Marketplace
 - Copy the Python Script on the bitnami console
-- Edit the value in the Python Script: #YourID #YourStorageID #YourTenant
+- Edit values in the Python Script: "account_name"; "account_key"; "queue_name" (Azure Storage Credentials from RG with SpreeCommerce)

 On Azure Stack:

-- Open solution with Visual Studio and deploy it on your environement
+- Open solution with Visual Studio and deploy it via FTP on your environement.

 ---
 _This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments._